 Jonathan studied Biochemistry as an undergraduate at Newcastle University, where he was awarded the Emmerson Biochemistry Research prize for his dissertation.
 Following the completion of his BSc, he continued his studies at Newcastle University, obtaining his PhD in 2014.
 During his PhD he studied the family of kinases, named Protein Kinase D, in the regulation of matrix metalloproteinase expression in osteoarthritis.
 This work was presented at the BSR in Birmingham, in which he was awarded their Young Investigator award.

 After completion of his PhD Jonathan started working for Professor Peter Barnes and Dr Kaz Ito at the NHLI.
-During this time Jonathan studyied the role of miRNAs in the regulation of sirtuin-1 and sirtuin-6, understanding the molecular mechanism which lead to the down-regulation of these putative anti-ageing proteins in patients with COPD.
-Presenting this work at both national and international conferences.
-Following on with this work, Jonathan began to work with Professor Louise Donnelly, focusing his work on understanding the mechanism which drive cellular senescence and the potential use of senolytics and senomorphic drugs in the treatment of COPD.
+During this time Jonathan studied the role of miRNAs in the regulation of sirtuin-1 and sirtuin-6, understanding the molecular mechanism which lead to the down-regulation of these putative anti-ageing proteins in patients with COPD.
+This work focussed on understanding the mechanism(s) which drive cellular senescence and the potential use of senolytics and senomorphic drugs in the treatment of COPD.

 Jonathan assists in the supervision of PhD, MRes, and BSc students and is a member of the American Thoracic Society, European Respiratory Society, and the British Association for Lung Research.

-et al., 2020, Hepcidin Is Essential for Alveolar Macrophage Function and Is Disrupted by Smoke in a Murine Chronic Obstructive Pulmonary Disease Model., J Immunol, Vol:205, Pages:2489-2498
+et al., 2020, Hepcidin Is Essential for Alveolar Macrophage Function and Is Disrupted by Smoke in a Murine Chronic Obstructive Pulmonary Disease Model, Journal of Immunology, Vol:205, ISSN:0022-1767, Pages:2489-+